 So you have to stop thinking about writing, and instead focus on just telling.
 You have to stop thinking about how your sentences look, and instead focus on how they sound.
 You have to get out of the mindset that you are performing a task which is difficult, technical, complex, or in any way different to the task you’d have if you simply sat down with your prospect and talked to him about what it is you’d like him to buy.

 This is actually surprisingly hard.

 From a very young age, talking comes completely naturally to us.
 It’s so basic that even thinking about teaching it in school seems absurd.
-The only people who need lessons in talking are people with disabilities.

 Yet from a very young age, writing is something we struggle with.
 We are conditioned to think of it as something hard—something requiring strict rules and methods if we’re ever to achieve some rudimentary level of ability.
 Even though we’re taught to write all the way through school, most adults are incapable of competently stringing two words together on paper.